strixy16/cisc867_final_project/README.md

 This repository is the official implementation of my term project for CISC 867 - Winter 2021.

+Project report can be found in the main directory under `Report_DeepICC.pdf`

 Tutorial on Deep Survival Analysis that network code is based on: https://k-d-w.org/blog/2019/07/survival-analysis-for-deep-learning/

 ## File Descriptions :open_file_folder: